Cameron, Obama urge swift action on euro zone crisis

 Cameron and Obama "agreed on the need for an immediate plan to tackle the crisis and to restore market confidence, as well as a longer-term strategy to secure a strong single currency", the spokeswoman said.

 The pair discussed the crisis by telephone on Tuesday evening.
-Measures to strengthen the single currency bloc could include bank recapitalisation and building a "firewall" to prevent contagion from spreading.
+Measures to strengthen the single currency bloc could include bank recapitalization and building a "firewall" to prevent contagion from spreading.

 (Reporting by Peter Griffiths; Editing by John Stonestreet)